 - Fill each hole with 1 teaspoon of jam.

 - Bake for about 10 – 13 minutes.
-Once done, let cool a few minutes and enjoy!
+Once done, let them cool for a few minutes and enjoy!

 How To Store